danctorres/nilm_industry/README.md

 ### Description:

-> Repo of the code and documentation related to my master's degree dissertation in Electrical and Computer Engineering at the University of Coimbra.
+Repo of the code and documentation related to my master's degree dissertation in Electrical and Computer Engineering at the University of Coimbra.

-> The dissertation titled "Low-Frequency Unsupervised Non-Intrusive Load Monitoring for Industrial Loads" focuses on developing innovative techniques for monitoring industrial loads.
+My dissertation titled "Low-Frequency Unsupervised Non-Intrusive Load Monitoring for Industrial Loads" focuses on developing innovative techniques for monitoring industrial loads.

-> Main contribution: development of a novel method for NILM, called Multi-Modal Functional Matrix Factorization with Ensemble of Numerical and Metaheuristic Optimization and Online Kalman Filtering.
+Main contribution: development of a novel method for NILM, called Multi-Modal Functional Matrix Factorization with Ensemble of Numerical and Metaheuristic Optimization and Online Kalman Filtering.

-> Code developed in MATLAB, Python and C++.
+Code developed in MATLAB, Python and C++.

 ### Structure:
 ```